 Take a sunset stroll to Rhue Lighthouse

-At the entrance to Loch Broom is Rhue Lighthouse, just a 10 minute drive from the village centre with lovely views to the Summer Isle and to the mighty Beinn Ghoblach and Ben More Coigach.
-There is a car park at the headland and the lighthouse is a 10 minute, 3/4 mile walk.
-The lighthouse is a great place to watch the sunset.
-Walk to Rhue Lighthouse.
+At the entrance to Loch Broom is Rhue Lighthouse, just a 10-minute drive from the village centre with lovely views to the Summer Isles and to the mighty Beinn Ghoblach and Ben More Coigach.

 Ullapool by water

-With its position on Loch Broom, the best way to explore Ullapool is by boat!
+With its position on Loch Broom, the best way to explore Ullapool is by boat.

 Sail over to Isle Martin

-Managed by the Isle Martin Trust since 1999, catch the ferry across to the uninhabited Isle Martin which has nice walks, a beach and small museum.
-The ferry runs on Saturdays and Sunday (check with Covid 19 restrictions) from Ardmair Jetty.
-The ferry costs £15 pp and runs all day from 11am to 4pm.
+The ferry runs on Saturdays and Sundays from Ardmair Jetty.
+The ferry costs £15 per person and runs all day from 11am to 4pm.
 The crossing takes 5 minutes.
 Visit Isle Martin.

 Sea kayak to the Summer Isles